 Our expert healthcare team meets with you to help you understand your diagnosis, discuss possible treatment options, and follow-up plans.

-During your NCI-CONNECT Clinic visit, you will have a personalized meeting with a nurse practitioner and a neuro-oncologist.
-Our healthcare team is specialized in treating rare brain and spine tumors and will work together with your physician at home to ensure you get the best care.
+During your NCI-CONNECT Clinic visits, you will have a personalized meeting with a nurse practitioner and a neuro-oncologist.
+Our healthcare team specializes in treating rare brain and spine tumors and will work together with your doctor at home to ensure you get the best care.

 Our healthcare team will:

 - Evaluate your history, tests, MRIs, blood work, and pathology results.

 - Meet with you to talk about your medical history.